OCFL/extensions/README.md

 ## Referencing Parameters

-Wherever a parameterised extension is referenced, any parameters MAY be included in an accompanying JSON file.
-If using an extensions directory, the JSON file MUST be named for the extension and included in the directory (not a subdirectory).
+Wherever a parameterised extension is referenced, any parameters MAY be included in an accompanying sidecar JSON file that uses the registered name with the filename extension `.json`.
+If using an 'extensions' directory, the JSON file MUST be included at the top level of the directory and not a subdirectory.
+Another place that an extension may be referenced is `OCFL_layout.json` where the sidecar file should be alongside it in the Storage Root.

 For example, the example extension above would have an accompanying file *0000-example-extension.json* which might contain:

     "0000-example-extension.md": {